TheWiseCoder/Dynworks/dynvector_benchmark/README.md

 **1. DYNVECTOR BENCHMARK**

 This benchmark is also a beginner's tutorial on how to use *dynvectors*.
 It will go through some significant features of the package, but make sure to complement it by perusing the documentation in the source code files.
-To leverage this work, some utilities from another project, **Prolog Goldies**, are used, as specified in the appropriate `use_module` clauses.

 Creating a *dynvector* is straight forward:
 `dynvector_create(Id),`